Douglas Kenney: National Lampoon

 While at Harvard University, Kenney was a member of the Signet Society, president of the Spee Club and editor of The Harvard Lampoon.
 Kenney frequently collaborated with Henry Beard; the two wrote the short novel Bored of the Rings, which was published in 1969.
 Kenney graduated in 1968.
-Soon after, he, Beard and fellow Harvard alumnus Robert Hoffman founded the humor magazine National Lampoon.
+Beard and fellow Harvard alumnus Robert Hoffman founded the humor magazine National Lampoon.

 Kenney was one of the originating forces of what became known during the 1970s as the "new wave" of comedy: a dark, irreverent style of humor that Kenney used as the basis for the magazine.
 Kenney was editor-in-chief from 1970 to 1972, senior editor from 1973 to 1974 and editor from 1975 to 1976.
 Thomas Carney, writing in New Times, traced the history and style of the National Lampoon and the impact it had on comedy's new wave.
 "The National Lampoon," Carney wrote, "was the first full-blown appearance of non-Jewish humor in years — not anti-Semitic, just non-Jewish.
-Its roots were W.A.S.P. and Irish Catholic, with a weird strain of Canadian detachment....
+Its roots were W.A.S.P. and Irish Catholic, with a weird strain of Canadian detachment...
 This was not Jewish street-smart humor as a defense mechanism; this was slash-and-burn stuff that alternated in pitch but moved very much on the offensive.
 It was always disrespect everything, mostly yourself, a sort of reverse deism."

-Kenney wrote much of the Lampoon's early material, such as "Mrs. Agnew's Diary", a regular column purporting to be the diary of Spiro Agnew's wife, chronicling her life as Second Lady with "Spiggy", Richard Nixon, and other famous politicians.
+Kenney wrote much of the National Lampoons early material, such as "Mrs. Agnew's Diary", a regular column purporting to be the diary of Spiro Agnew's wife, chronicling her life, Richard Nixon, and other famous politicians.
 The feature was an Americanized version of Private Eyes long-running column "Mrs. Wilson's Diary", written from the viewpoint of Prime Minister Harold Wilson's wife.

 To escape the pressures of running a successful magazine, Kenney sometimes took unannounced extended breaks; despite these absences, "Mrs. Agnew's Diary" was always submitted to the Lampoon.
 During one of these breaks he wrote a comic novel, Teenage Commies from Outer Space.
 Kenney threw the manuscript in the trash after Beard reacted to it negatively.
-Beard later said the book simply made no sense and was all over the place.
+Beard said the book made no sense and was all over the place.